-In early July I stopped off at the Huka Falls on a trip north.
-Made a short video from clips I took while checking out what is apparently New Zealand’s most visited natural attraction.
+In early July I stopped off at the Huka Falls on a trip north to check out what is apparently New Zealand’s most visited natural attraction.

-For an optimal viewing experience try the 4k version – ideally on a larger screen and with some good audio.
+Try the 4k version -- ideally on a larger screen and with some good audio.